Particular/docs.particular.net/nservicebus/handlers/accessing-data.md

 ### TransactionScope

+NOTE: This section only applies to .NET Framework as .NET Core does not support distributed transactions.

-Using the TransactionScope makes a block of code transactional, resulting in any code that stores data will automatically enlist in the transaction.
+In .NET, using the [TransactionScope](https://docs.microsoft.com/en-us/dotnet/api/system.transactions.transactionscope) makes a block of code transactional, resulting in any code that stores data will automatically enlist in the transaction.

 This is configured on the transport and automatically includes any message handler.

 snippet: BusinessData-ConfigureTransactionScope